tarunmittal1412/git-demo-2/README.md

 # git-demo-2
-this is a demo repo
+this is a demo repo for git